-The following chart shows the LCOE scenario results presented above normalized for a comparison with literature projections.
+The following chart shows the levelized cost of energy (LCOE) scenario results presented above normalized for a comparison with literature projections.

 The three scenarios for technology innovation are: